UNICORE-EU/uftp/README.md

-# UNICORE File transfer (UFTP)
+# UNICORE File transfer (UFTP) services

-This repository contains the source code for various server components for the UNICORE FTP high-performance file transfer toolkit.
+This repository contains the source code for the Auth servers for the UNICORE FTP high-performance file transfer toolkit.

 WORKING BINARIES can be downloaded from